 Security Strategies and Security Design

-Choosing the frameworks, languages, and technologies to employ is a part of this step.
+Choosing the frameworks, languages, and technologies to employ is a part of web and mobile application security best practices.
 It's critical to identify any unsafe coding techniques that may be relevant to the resources you've chosen.

 Certain frameworks might not have the security expertise necessary for your particular environment, or certain technologies might not operate with other security solutions already in use in your company.
 The security of all technologies selected at this stage and those included at subsequent stages may be in danger if the entire range of ramifications are not taken into account.